-The Clinical Child Psychology Postdoctoral Training Program in the Department of Psychiatry at the University of Michigan Medical School was the first clinical child psychology postdoctoral training program in the nation to be accredited as a specialty by the American Psychological Association.
+The Clinical Child Psychology Postdoctoral Training Program in the Department of Psychiatry at the University of Michigan Medical School was the first clinical child psychology postdoctoral training program in the nation to be accredited as a specialty program by the American Psychological Association.
 Our overarching goal is to develop exceptional scientist-practitioners.
-We believe that advanced, specialized training in psychology over the two years of the fellowship is extremely important for those who seek academic careers or positions of leadership in clinical and educational settings.
+We believe that advanced, specialized training in child psychology over the two years of the fellowship is extremely important for those who seek academic careers or positions of leadership in clinical and educational settings.
 We seek applicants with strong research potential who are highly motivated to develop their own program of systematic research under the mentorship of our clinical child psychology faculty.

 The primary training setting is the Rachel Upjohn Building, home to the U-M Depression Center and Ambulatory Psychiatry Programs.
 Separate clinical areas for children and adolescents, adults, and substance-abuse patients make up the first floor, with 335 offices and outpatient treatment rooms where psychiatrists, psychologists, social workers, nurses, and primary care clinicians can meet with and treat patients and families.
 The outpatient clinics are responsible for approximately 1200 new child and family evaluations and 11,000 return visits each year.

 The second floor of the Rachel Upjohn Building is devoted entirely to research focused on depression and suicidal behavior, bipolar disorder, anxiety, posttraumatic stress, and related mental health issues, with labs, offices and open areas called “collaboratories” where researchers can gather to exchange ideas.
-Psychology residents participate in programmatic research with members of our clinical psychology faculty.
-Opportunities are available to pursue mentored research with several Clinical Child Psychology Faculty in our Department:
+Psychology fellows participate in programmatic research with members of our clinical psychology faculty.
+Opportunities are available to pursue mentored research with several Clinical Child Psychology Faculty in our Department.